 The Universal Orlando website publishes preliminary park hours up to 6 months in advance, but schedule adjustments can happen at any time, including the day of your visit.
 Check universalorlando.com/Resort-Information/Theme-Park-Hours.aspx or call ☎ 407-363-8000 for the exact hours before you arrive.
 Off-season, parks may be open as few as 8 hours (9 a.m.–5 p.m.).
 At busy times (particularly holidays), they may operate 8 a.m.–11 p.m.

 Universal's website publishes the official operating hours, but on most days, the parks open earlier.
 If the official hours for both parks are 9 a.m.–9 p.m., for instance, turnstiles for the park (or parks) participating in Early Park Admission will open between 7:30 a.m. and 8 a.m., and those not offering early entry may still open their gates as early as 8:30 a.m.

 Queues to rides and attractions usually close to new guests at exactly the park's official closing time; if you are already in line at closing, you will be permitted to stay as long as it takes for you to ride, barring technical malfunctions.
-(One exception to that rule is Harry Potter and the Escape from Gringotts, which closes its queue an hour or more before the rest of the park, depending on how long the line is.)
+(An exception to that rule is popular rides like Reign of Kong and Escape from Gringotts, which may close their entrances before the rest of the park if the queue length significantly exceeds the time remaining in the operating day.)
 The main gift shops near the front of each park remain open 30 minutes to an hour after the rest of the park has closed.

 Because the day parking for both Universal theme parks and the CityWalk shopping, dining, and entertainment complex is consolidated in the same parking structures, chaos can ensue on days when both parks close at the same time.
 Fortunately, Universal usually tries to stagger the parks' closings by at least an hour, but occasionally both USF and IOA empty at the same time, resulting in an epic flood of humanity heading to the parking garages.

 An Orlando woman, obviously very perturbed, comments thusly: